(A) As used in this rule:

-(A) Pursuant to section 4729.10 of the Revised Code, a pharmacy technician trainee, registered pharmacy technician or certified pharmacy technician who has knowledge, from direct observation or objective evidence, of violations described in paragraph (B) of this rule shall report such conduct to the board.
+(B) Pursuant to section 4729.10 of the Revised Code, a pharmacy technician trainee, registered pharmacy technician or certified pharmacy technician who has knowledge, from direct observation or objective evidence, of violations described in paragraph ( C) of this rule shall report such conduct to the board.

-(i) The reporting party's treatment of the individual for the condition; or
+(i) The registrant is involved in the treatment of the individual for the condition; or

-(ii) The reporting party having access to the individual's protected health information.
+(ii) The registrant having access to the individual's protected health information.

 (3) Conduct by a pharmacy technician trainee, registered pharmacy technician, certified pharmacy technician, pharmacy intern or pharmacist that constitutes unprofessional conduct or dishonesty as defined in rule 4729:3-4-01 of the Administrative Code.

-(D) Reporting required in accordance with paragraph (B) this rule shall be made in writing, either by mail or using the board's online complaint form (available on the board's web site: www.pharmacy.ohio.gov), or by telephone and shall include the following information:
+(E) Reporting required in accordance with paragraph ( C) this rule shall be made in writing, either by mail or using the board's online complaint form (available on the board's web site: www.pharmacy.ohio.gov), or by telephone and shall include the following information:

-(1) The name of the licensee or registrant or other individual in violation;
+(1) The name of the licensee or registrant or other individual who may have committed a violation listed in paragraph (C) of this rule;

 (2) The violation which is believed to have occurred; and